Google Currents Set to Replace Google+

 Currents will act as a social network for coworkers, allowing employees to share ideas and engage in meaningful discussions.
 By working on the same page, literally, users will be able to work efficiently with personalized content and customized help from Currents.

+You might be wondering how to use Google Currents.
 Much like Facebook or Twitter, Google Currents will offer a home stream for users.
 This custom company feed, which can be ordered chronologically or by relevance, will allow users to share links, images, text, comments, polls, and other content directly from their Google Drive accounts.

 When ordered by relevance, content within the stream will be ranked by relevance for each individual user.
 This means not every user’s home stream is exactly the same.